Greg McCrary

-Gregory Alonza McCrary (March 24, 1952 – April 9, 2013) was an American professional football tight end in the National Football League (NFL) for the Atlanta Falcons, Washington Redskins, and the San Diego Chargers.
-He played college football at Clark Atlanta University and was drafted in the fifth round of the 1975 NFL draft.
+Gregory Alonza McCrary (March 24, 1952 – April 9, 2013) was an American professional football player who was a tight end in the National Football League (NFL) for the Atlanta Falcons, Washington Redskins, and the San Diego Chargers.
+He played college football for the Clark Atlanta Panthers and was selected in the fifth round of the 1975 NFL draft.

 McCrary suffered a cardiac arrest on April 6, 2013, and died on April 9, 2013.